fredfeng/CS292C/projects/proj3/README.md

 Proof.
 Admitted.
 ```
-You may find `solve_sound` useful in proving `decide_sound` and `solve_complete` useful in proving `decide_complete`.
+You may find `solve_sound` useful in proving `z4_sound` and `solve_complete` useful in proving `z4_complete`.
 However, you don't have to prove or use any provided lemmas if you choose to embark on an alternative route.

 ### A word on notation